Bedlington Terriers F.C.

-Bedlington Terriers Football Club is a football club based in Bedlington, England.
-The club are currently members of the and play at Welfare Park.
+Bedlington Terriers Football Club was a football club based in Bedlington, Northumberland, England.
+Established in 1949, the club played at Welfare Park until folding in 2025.

 History

 The club was established in 1949 as Bedlington Mechanics.
 They joined the Northumberland Miners Welfare League, and were champions of the North Section in 1951–52.
 The club subsequently transferred to the Northern Combination, and won the Northumberland Minor Cup in 1953–54.
 They were Northern Combination champions the following season.
 They joined the Northern Alliance in 1955, and entered the FA Cup for the first time in 1959.

 The club disbanded in 1963, but were reformed as Bedlington Colliery Welfare in 1965, and rejoined the Northern Alliance.
 They were league champions and League Cup winners in 1966–67, and were runners-up the following season and again in 1969–70 and 1971–72, as well as winning the League Cup again in 1969–70.

 After leaving the Northern Alliance at the end of the 1978–79 season, the club spent the 1979–80 season in the Tyneside Amateur League as Bedlington United, before rejoining the Northern Alliance as Bedlington Terriers in 1980.
 In 1982 they were founder members of the new Division Two of the Northern League.
 They finished as runners-up in 1984–85, earning promotion to Division One.
 After finishing as runners-up in their first season in Division One, the following season saw them finish bottom of the table, resulting in relegation back to Division Two.

 Bedlington won Division Two in 1993–94, earning promotion to Division One.
 This started the most successful era in the club's history, as they finished as runners-up in 1995–96, also winning the League Cup and Northumberland Senior Cup.
 They then won five consecutive league titles between 1997–98 and 2001–02.
 They also reached the first round of the FA Cup for the first time in 1998–99, and after beating Second Division Colchester United 4–1 in front of a record crowd of 2,400, they progressed to the second round, where they lost 2–0 at Scunthorpe United.
 The same season saw them reach the final of the FA Vase, eventually losing 1–0 to Tiverton Town at Wembley Stadium.
 They reached the FA Vase semi-finals again in 2000–01 and 2004–05, but were beaten by Berkhamsted Town and AFC Sudbury respectively.
 During this period the club also won the Northumberland Senior Cup again in 1997–98, 2001–02 and 2003–04 and the League Cup in 2000–01.